 DRV8874 Single Brushed DC Motor Driver Carrier

-This compact breakout board for TI’s DRV8874 motor driver offers a wide operating voltage range of 4.5 V to 37 and can deliver a continuous 2.1 A (6 A peak) to a single bidirectional brushed DC motor.
-The DRV8874 also features integrated current sensing and regulation as well as built-in protection against under-voltage, over-current, and over-temperature.
+This compact breakout board for TI’s DRV8874 motor driver offers a wide operating voltage range of 4.5 V to 37 and can deliver a continuous 2.1 A to a single bidirectional brushed DC motor.
+The DRV8874 also features integrated current sensing and regulation that lets it limit the peak motor current to about 4.4 A by default, as well as built-in protection against under-voltage, over-current, and over-temperature.
 The carrier board adds protection against reverse voltage.

 |Description||Specs (16)||Pictures (10)||Resources (9)||FAQs (0)||On the blog (1)|

 This product is a carrier board for Texas Instruments’ DRV887x family of motor drivers; we therefore recommend careful reading of the corresponding driver’s datasheet before using this product.
 Three pin-compatible versions are available that differ in the amount of current they can deliver while supporting the same 4.5 V to 37 V operating voltage ranges and control interfaces.
 The following table compares these three versions along with the similar DRV8256 motor drivers:

 |Comparison of the DRV8874, DRV8876, and DRV8256 motor driver carriers|

 |1 On Pololu carrier board, at room temperature and without additional cooling.|

 |2 Default current limit; see product descriptions for details.|